KDE/digikam-doc/getting_started/installation.rst

 The non Signed Package
 ~~~~~~~~~~~~~~~~~~~~~~

 **digiKam** runs with Intel based Mac's on macOS 64-bit.
 For M1 based Mac's, you needs to use `Apple Rosetta 2 <https://support.apple.com/en-us/HT211861>`_ instructions translator.
-Minimum system requirement depends of the digiKam version to install;
+Minimum system requirement depends of the digiKam version to install:

     - digiKam version >= 7.10.0 : macOS 10.15 (Catalina) or newer.
     - digiKam version >= 7.0.0 : macOS 10.13 (High Sierra) or newer.
     - digiKam version >= 6.4.0 : macOS 10.12 (Sierra) or newer.
     - digiKam version >= 6.1.0 : macOS 10.11 (El Capitan) or newer.
     - digiKam version >= 6.0.0 : macOS 10.8 (Moutain Lion) or newer.

 When the **PKG** file is downloaded, to start the installer, a security warning will appears, because the package is not signed for the Apple Gatekeeper.